kellystyles/fungiflow/README.md

 ### GeneMark-ES gene predictions

-If you plan to use the optional Funannotate module, you'll need to obtain a copy of the GeneMark-ES software and its license.
-GeneMark-ES provides high-quality gene predictions for fungal assemblies, but it can't be bundled with the Fungiflow Singularity images due to licensing restrictions.
+If you plan to use the optional Funannotate module, you can optionally obtain a copy of the GeneMark-ES software and its license.
+GeneMark-ES provides high-quality *ab initio* gene predictions for eukaroytic assemblies.[^4] Due to licensing restrictions, it can't be bundled within the Fungiflow Funannotate Singularity image.
 The perl shebangs in the GeneMark-ES scripts will need to be altered to `/venv/bin/perl`.
-You can download GeneMark-ES from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi) and extract the license key `gm_key_64` to `~/` and change the perl shebangs using the following commands:
+You can download GeneMark-ES from [here](http://topaz.gatech.edu/GeneMark/license_download.cgi) and install it using the following commands:
+[^4]: Ter-Hovhannisyan, V., Lomsadze, A., Chernoff, Y. O., & Borodovsky, M. (2008).
+Gene prediction in novel fungal genomes using an ab initio algorithm with unsupervised training.
+Genome research, 18(12), 1979-1990.
 ```
 # transfer key to home
 tar -xvzf gm_key_64.tar.gz -O gm_key & mv gm_key ~/.gm_key

+# install GeneMark-ES and add to PATH
+tar -xvzf gmes_linux_64_4.tar.gz
+mv gmes_linux_64_4/ gmes_linux_64
+export GENEMARK_PATH="/path/to/gmes_linux_64/" >> ~/.bashrc
+export PATH="/path/to/gmes_linux_64/":$PATH >> ~/.bashrc

 # change perl shebangs
-cd /venv/bin/gmes_linux_64/
+cd /path/to/gmes_linux_64/
 ./change_path_in_perl_scripts.pl /venv/bin/perl
 ```